 - Who is the subject of the poem?

 - What words does the poet use to describe the subject?

 - What is happening in the poem?

 Read aloud the poem Kids Who Die by Hughes.
 Ask one or two students to read it aloud as well.
 Discuss the following:

 - Who does the poet refer to with the term ‘kids’ in this poem?

-- What is meant by the line?: Don’t want the people to get wise to their own power
+- What is meant by this line: Don’t want the people to get wise to their own power

-- How is this poem relevant to the time period in which it was written?
-How is it relevant to today?
+- How is this poem relevant to the period in which it was written?
+How is it relevant today?